VISENDI56/iLuminara-Core/FINAL_STATUS_REPORT.md

 ---

 🏛️ **THE FORTRESS IS SEALED.
-THE SINGULARITY IS COMPLETE.
+THE Converged Architecture IS COMPLETE.
 ALL LAWS VERIFIED.
 THE DEMO BREATHES.
 THE REPOSITORY IS ILLUMINATED.**

 **Execute public launch sequence at your command.**